 SECTION 1.
 NUMBER.
 The officers of the Cooperative shall be President, Vice-President, Secretary, Treasurer, and such other officers as may be determined by the Board of Directors from time to time.
 The offices of Secretary and Treasurer may be held by the same person.

 SECTION 2.
 ELECTION AND TERM OF OFFICE.
-The Board of Directors shall elect the officers of the Cooperative: (a) at the first meeting of the Board of Directors held after each annual meeting of the Members, or as soon after each annual meeting of the Members as reasonably possible and convenient; (b) by affirmative vote of the majority of the Board of Directors in office; and (c) by secret written ballot.
+The Board of Directors shall elect the officers of the Cooperative: (a) at the first meeting of the Board of Directors held after each annual meeting of the Members, or as soon after each annual meeting of the Members as reasonably possible and convenient; (b) by affirmative vote of the majority of the Board of Directors in office; and (c) by secret ballot.
 Each officer shall serve in office until the first meeting of the Board of Directors following the next succeeding annual meeting of the Members or until their successor shall have been duly elected and shall have qualified, subject to the provisions of these Bylaws with respect to the removal of officers.

 SECTION 3.
 REMOVAL.
 Any officer or agent elected or appointed by the Board of Directors may be removed by the Board of Directors whenever in the judgment of the Board of Directors it is in the best interests of the Cooperative to remove the officer or agent.